-Note 1: The description of the No. column is as follows:
+Note I: The description of the No. column is as follows:

-- (1) The issuer is coded "0." - (2) The investees are coded sequentially beginning from "1" one after another.
+- 1. The issuer is coded "0." - 2.
+The investees are coded sequentially beginning from "1" one after another.

-Note 2: A subsidiary in which more than 50% of its ordinary shares are held directly.
+Note II: A subsidiary in which more than 50% of its ordinary shares are held directly.

-Note 3: Per the Company's Operating Procedures for Endorsements and Guarantees, the total amount of the Company's endorsementsprovided shall not exceed 50% of the Company's net worth.
-The limit on endorsementsprovided to a single enterprise shall not exceed 20% of the total amount of the Company's endorsementsprovided.
+Note III: As per the Company's Operating Procedures for Endorsements and Guarantees, the total amount of the Company's endorsements/guarantees provided shall not exceed 50% of the Company's net worth.
+The limit on endorsements/guarantees provided to a single enterprise shall not exceed 20% of the total amount of the Company's endorsements/guarantees provided.

-Securities Held at the End of the Period (Excluding Investment in Subsidiaries, Associates and Joint Ventures)
+Securities Held at the End of the Period (Excluding Investment in Subsidiaries, Associates, and Joint Ventures)